fenago/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 prediction.
 More complex models, such as neural networks, are not refit given the much greater computational cost.
 Nevertheless, the true observation for the time step can then be used as part of the input for making the prediction on the next time step.
 First, the dataset is split into train and test sets.
-We will call thetraintestsplit() function to perform this split and pass in the pre-specified number of observations to use as the test data.
+We will call thetrain_test_split() function to perform this split and pass in the pre-specified number of observations to use as the test data.
 A model will be fit once on the training dataset for a given configuration.
 We will define a genericmodelfit() function to perform this operation that can be filled in for the